libigl/libigl/tutorial/readme.md

 in our example viewer.
 Finally, we construct popular discrete differential geometry operators.

-## <a id=norm></a> Normals
+## Normals
+Surface normals are a basic quantity necessary for rendering a surface.
+There are a variety of ways to compute and store normals on a triangle mesh.

 ### Per-face
-Well defined normal orthogonal to triangle's plane.
-Produces piecewise-flat
+Normals are well defined on each triangle of a mesh as the vector orthogonal to triangle's plane.
+These piecewise constant normals produce piecewise-flat
-rending: not smooth.
+renderings: the surface appears non-smooth and reveals its underlying discretization.

 ### Per-vertex
-Using per-vertex normals, Phong or Gouraud shading will produce smooth(er) renderings.
+Storing normals at vertices, Phong or Gouraud shading will interpolate shading inside mesh triangles to produce smooth(er) renderings.
 Most techniques for computing per-vertex normals take an average of incident face normals.
 The techniques vary with respect to their different weighting schemes.
 Uniform weighting is heavily biased by the discretization choice, where as area-based or angle-based weighting is more forgiving.

 The typical half-edge style computation of area-based weights might look something like this: